UofT-UTSC-CS-sandbox/final-term-project-talenttrade/doc/sprint1/iteration-01.plan.md

 #### Roles & responsibilities

-Suhani: My posts page (view all you’re own posts, edit and delete you’re own posts)
+Suhani: My posts page (view all your own posts, edit and delete options)
-Max: Create Posts functionality, (frontend, backend api & model)
+Max: Create/Edit Posts functionality, (frontend, backend api & model)
 Joyce: Home page, view individual posts (frontend, backend api)
 Antonio: Login/Signup (frontend, backend api & model, JWT) Join Joyce for homepage after if needed.

-#### Events
+#### Events (Meetings)

-Meetings
+Planning:

-June 4 (in-person): planning for sprint 1
+- June 4 (in-person): planning for sprint 1

+Standups:
-7 (online): check in on initial work
+- 7 (online): check in on initial work
-9 (online): check in
+- 9 (online): check in
-11 (in-person): check in
+- 11 (in-person): check in
-14 (online): final review and check before submission
+- 14 (online): final review and check before submission

 #### Artifacts

 List/describe the artifacts you will produce in order to organize your team.
-- Jira tickets for each subtask in each story (e.g. backend, DB model, frontend)
-  - Teammates will assign tickets to themselves on Jira
+- Jira tickets for each subtask in each story (e.g. backend, DB model, frontend) Teammates will assign tickets to themselves on Jira